dollychaudhary25/Frontend-internship-assignment-fyle/README.md

 Development server
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-# $ ng build
-Build
-Run ng build to build the project.
-The build artifacts will be stored in the dist/ directory.

-# $ ng build
-Running unit tests
-Run ng test in terminal to execute the unit tests via Karma.

-# $ ng test
-Wrote 12 Unit Test to check the basic functionalities of the components.
-Components/Services Tested :

 AppComponent
 MainComponent
 UserDataService